Cognos vs Business Objects

 Express Mode - provides a simpler interface for non-technical users.
 These users can create traditional reports with a more focused user interface.
 Unlike professional authoring mode, express authoring mode can display dynamic data.

-Business Objects, like Cognos, exists to make sense of big data corresponding to Business Intelligence.
-It is a collection of applications that help businesses manage, view and analyse large amounts of data.
+Business Objects exists to make sense of big data corresponding to Business Intelligence.
+In short, it's a collection of applications that help businesses manage, view and analyse large amounts of data.
 These applications allow users to generate reports, create interactive dashboards, analyse big data, and provide a user interface.
 Business Objects contains many of the same basic components as Cognos, where many of the main differences between the two subjects can be found.

 BO’s equivalent of Cognos Report Studio and Query Studio is Web Intelligence, a web-based tool for ad-hoc analysis.
 Unlike Cognos, which separates its components, Web Intelligence does not distinguish between a developer-based report writing tool and an end user business-based reporting tool.